SilkeAllmannLab/gwas/README.md

 * Martha van Os (@MvanOs)
 * Machiel Clige (@BertusMuscari)

 # Input data

+All input data are to be found in `data/`.

 ## VCF dataset
 The complete VCF file called `1001genomes_snp-short-indel_only_ACGTN_v3.1.snpeff.garys.final.vcf.gz` comes from 2016 publication from the 1001 Genomes Consortium: